sktb/docker-arch-pi/README.md

 # docker-arch-pi
-Configuration to make a docker image with Arch Linux for a Raspberry Pi Zero
+Downloads the latest Arch Linux Raspberry Pi tarball and uses it to create a base Arch Linux docker image.

+All my other Arch Linux based projects are based off this docker image.

+## Usage

+    ./build.sh